Pipana/pipana-sprite-paper/README.md

 # pipana-spritepaper

-1000 total supply. community project oriented pet mouse. it's going to be fun.
+1000 total supply. pet mouse. it's going to be fun.